orwah/Simple-Info-AddOn-for-VestaCP/README.md

-# Simple Info Module for VestaCP
+# Simple Info AddOn for VestaCP

 simple try to make a welcome page , so beginner clients can know how to use your hosting services ,